Useful information for PCN (Poison Centre Notification) submission

 • Colour and physical characteristics of the mixture

-This is also a mandatory element of the PCN notification that in many cases is not included in safety data sheets.
-It is important not to settle for “not relevant” as an answer, because during the notification you will need to provide a justification (for example: not soluble in water, etc.).
+This is a mandatory element of the PCN notification and is often not included in Safety Data Sheets.
+It is important not to settle for “not relevant” without justification, because the notification requires a reason (e.g. not soluble in water).

-A product category according to the European product categorisation system (EuPCS) has to be assigned to all products that are subject to submission.
-The EuPCS is used to describe the classification of a product according to its intended use.
+A product category under the European Product Categorisation System (EuPCS) must be assigned to all mixtures subject to notification.
+EuPCS describes the product category based on intended use.

-• Chemical identification and concentration of all the components
+• Chemical identity and concentration of all components

-• Classification of the components in health and physical hazard categories
+• Classification of components for health and physical hazards

 *Provisions regarding composition:

-Exact identification of the ingredients is also necessary (chemical name, CAS and EU numbers).
+Accurate identification of ingredients is necessary (chemical name, CAS number and EC number).

-In the case of SVHC substances, the indication of the exact concentration is mandatory, in other cases, concentration ranges may be used.
+For SVHCs, indicating the exact concentration is mandatory; in other cases, concentration ranges may be used where permitted.

-If not all of the components are known (one of the components is a mixture – MiM), the involved mixture has to have a UFI code which has to be given during the submission together with the concentration).
-If it does not have a UFI and neither the actual components nor their concentrations are known, the data of the supplier and the safety data sheet of the mixture have to be attached to the submission.
+If not all components are known because one component is a mixture (MiM), the MiM should have a UFI that can be referenced in the notification together with the MiM concentration.
+If it does not have a UFI and neither the composition nor the concentrations are known, the supplier data and the Safety Data Sheet of the MiM must be attached to the notification.

-General denominations like “perfume” or “colouring agent” can be used if they do not have health effects and their total concentration does not exceed 5% in the case of perfumes, and 25% in the case of colouring agents.
+Generic descriptions such as “perfume” or “colouring agent” may be used if the components are not classified for any health hazards and their total concentration does not exceed 5% for perfumes and 25% for colouring agents.

-Our complex package of services regarding PCN submission
+Our comprehensive package of services related to PCN submissions

-The information submitted to the appointed bodies must be handled in accordance with the relevant strict safety standards and can only be used by the authorised personnel.
+Information submitted to appointed bodies must be handled in accordance with strict security standards and may only be used by authorised personnel.

-The ECHA guarantees the safety of the submitted information in its secure IT infrastructure.
-This infrastructure is strictly controlled and regularly saved.
+ECHA ensures the security of submitted information within its protected IT infrastructure, which is strictly controlled and regularly backed up.

-The appointed bodies and poison centres must ensure the confidential treatment of the received information.
+Appointed bodies and poison centres must ensure the confidential treatment of the information received.

-In case of emergency, they must respond without the publication of confidential business data, unless it is necessary to inform the medical professionals.
+In emergencies, they must respond without disclosing confidential business information, unless disclosure is necessary to inform medical professionals.

-If you request our service for PCN notification or PCN update notification, we guarantee that we ensure the confidentiality of the provided information and that we will not pass on such information to third parties (other than the authorities concerned by the notification).
+If you use our PCN notification or PCN update services, we guarantee confidentiality of the information you provide and will not disclose it to third parties (other than the authorities involved in the notification).

 If you need further information or help regarding PCN submissions, please contact us

-Our complex package of services regarding PCN submission
+Our comprehensive package of services related to PCN submissions

 Use of the submitted information